Veterans Medical Benefits In Panama

 – You can also apply for Medicare Part-B using your online Social Security account

-Important: when applying for Medicare Part-B and have not applied for SS retirement benefits, the Social Security Administration (SSA) will contact you for further information.
+Important: If you are applying for Medicare Part-B and have not applied for SS retirement benefits, the Social Security Administration (SSA) will contact you for further information.
 Provide a valid phone number and area code where you can be contacted.

 REMEMBER: If you are enrolling in Medicare Part-B to keep your TRICARE for Life benefits, you must answer “YES” when the Social Security representative asks if you want to enroll in Medicare Part-B.